The-Code-Dose/thecodedose-website/_data/blog/2023-04-27-data-types-in-javascript.md

 You'll learn more about all these data types in detail and the different operations that you can perform on them in future posts.
 So stay tuned!

+Read the next post in this series here: [Working with Operators in JavaScript](https://www.thecodedose.com/blog/operators-in-javascript)